wso2/docs-choreo-dev/en/docs/references/pricing.md

 #### Scenario

-To make a booking through the web application, a client will first search for available flights and then proceed to make the booking.
-The client application (web application) upon receiving the request will make a call to the [Search API](#searchAPI) to search for available flights.
-When the client receives the search results the client will proceed to make a reservation using the [Reservations API](#reservationsAPI).
+To make a booking through the web application, a client first searches for available flights and then proceeds to make the booking.
+The client application (web application) upon receiving the request makes a call to the [Search API](#searchAPI) to search for available flights.
+When the client receives the search results the client proceeds to make a reservation using the [Reservations API](#reservationsAPI).

 The following two diagrams illustrate the interactions in the system while searching and reserving a flight.
 <br/>